 Hi, I’m Paradeisa.
 I grew up in Cyprus but I am half Irish and have always dreamed of studying in the UK.
 I completed my undergraduate degree at Cardiff University, where I was involved in the Broadway Dance Society and the yoga society.

-My third year project involved modelling the refractive index of compound semiconductors (CS) using python, subsequently, applying these models in Lumerical’s mode solution in order to create CS waveguides.
+My undergraduate project involved modelling the refractive index of compound semiconductors (CS) using python, subsequently, applying these models in Lumerical’s mode solution in order to create CS waveguides.

 In my spare time I like to dance, draw and practice calligraphy.

 I grew up in a small Romanian town deep in the mountains, a stone throw away from Dracula’s castle.
 I came to the UK to study physics and completed a Physics with Computer Science BSc degree at Sheffield.
 Then as part of the CDT I finished a MSc in condensed matter physics.